stratapp-ai/stratapp-ai.github.io/_blog/3-reasons-why-stratapp-is-the-world-s-best-okr-software-app.md

 feature_image: "/uploads/balancing-strategy-and-daily-execution.PNG"

 ---
 Since 2018 there has been a plethora of single-use-apps for OKRs.
-The good ones have pretty much the same functionality, which we've innovated further in #stratapp.
+The good ones have pretty much the same approach and functionality.

+\#stratapp is taking OKRs to a whole new level, because #stratapp _is not_ a single-use-app.

 There are 3 reasons why #stratapp is the world's best OKR software application: